LunarWatcher/selenium-wire/README.md

     typically uninteresting and just add overhead.
 If you want to capture OPTIONS requests, you need to set the `ignore_http_methods` [option](#all-options) to `[]`.
-[^2]: 3.13+ may have issues due to one of mitmproxy's upstream dependencies: https://github.com/mitmproxy/mitmproxy/issues/7127 - they say this shouldn't be a problem, though.